hanneskod/comphlete/README.md

 ```

 > NOTE that the `ComphleteCommand` does not work for single command applications.
-> If your application does only contain a single symfony command you'll have to
+> If your application is a single command app you'll have to
 > revert to the default way of createing suggestions.
 See below.

 ### The (not so) hard way